opalmer/pywincffi/docs/source/dev/vagrant.rst

 add your own keys.
 By doing this, you'll be able to run ``vagrant ssh`` in addition to being able to use ssh directly with your own key.

+In addition you can also use the ``vagrant`` password for either the vagrant account or the Administrator account to login manually if needed.

 Testing PyWinCFFI
 -----------------